Veides/veides-agent-sdk-python/samples/README.md

 ## agent basic

 Sample shows basic usage of Veides Agent SDK.
-Please note that commented parts may require agent to be configured for particular case to work.
+Please not that it's aligned with [Build an Agent Quickstart](https://docs.veides.io/quickstarts/buildanagent), which you can follow to fully use this sample.

 To run this sample type the following: